 Some plants seem to be our constant companions, no matter where we live.
 Rather than being looked upon as a weed, the mallows can be more usefully described as some of our gloriously abundant plant helpers.
 A number of mallow species have long been used as a food and medicine.
 Mallow leaves can be a substitute for spinach in many dishes, including soups, salads and gnocchi.
 Mallow leaves can provide useful amounts of iron, as well as being quite high in zinc and most vitamins.

 This rose full of frothy buds can be found stretching for miles along footpaths and hedgerows.
 It has a distinctive perfume like an earthy, nutty, Elderflower.
 Historically Meadowsweet was used for medicinal purposes, anything from a cure for headaches or an antiseptic for cuts and scrapes.
 It is completely edible, best picked and eaten when the flowers are new.
-Our talented chef Connor, made an incredible Meadowsweet meringue at our last 'Feast on The Farm' you can find tickets to the next one here.

 Common chicory, is a somewhat woody, perennial herbaceous plant of the dandelion family, usually found with bright blue flowers.
 Many varieties are cultivated for salad leaves, or roots which are baked, ground, and used as a coffee substitute.
 You'll find its bright blue flowers on roadside verges through the Summer months.